hughperkins/coriander/README.md

 ## How to use, example

 - write a CUDA sourcecode file, or find an existing one
-- just use normal CUDA operations, like cudaMalloc, cudaFree, standard CUDA kernel launch syntax, and so on
 - here's a simple example: [cuda_sample.cu](test/cuda_sample.cu)
 ```
 // a cuda app.  we will convert this to opencl, and run it :-)